 Monuments: Luxor Temple, Malkata, Mortuary Temple of Amenhotep (Colossi of Memnon), and a copy of Luxor Temple in Sudan.

-It was noted that every morning at sunrise, the statue emitted a prolonged indistinct sound, which some travelers seemed like a sad but harmonious song.
-Great historians such as Strabo, Pausanias, Tacitus, Lucian, and Philostratus corroborated the fact and the Greek poets soon turned it into a fine legend.
+It was noted that every morning at sunrise, the statue made a long, unclear sound.
+Some travelers said it seemed like a sad, harmonious song.
+Great historians like Strabo, Pausanias, Tacitus, Lucian, and Philostratus confirmed the fact.
+Soon, Greek poets turned it into a great legend.

-The “singing stone”, they said, was Memnon, the mythical son of Aurora and Tithonus and the King of Egypt and Ethiopia.
-Sent by his father to aid Troy, besieged by the Greek army, Memnon covered himself with glory, killing Antilochus son of Nestor, in battle but in turn, he fell under the vengeful hand of Achilles.
+The “singing stone,” they said, was Memnon.
+He was the mythical son of Aurora and Tithonus.
+He was the king of Egypt and Ethiopia.
+Sent by his father to help Troy, which the Greek army besieged, Memnon won great glory.He killed Antilochus, the son of Nestor, in battle.
+But he later fell to the vengeful hand of Achilles.
 Aurora appealed in tears to Jove to have her son resuscitated at least once a day.

 Thus, every morning, as Aurora caresses her son with her rays, he answers his inconsolable mother with protected lamentations.
 Despite the legend, the phenomenon can be scientifically explained.
-The sounds were due to vibrations produced in the broken surfaces by the brusque passage from the cold of the night to the warmth of the first rays of the sun.
-Over the course of the centuries, the legs of the colossus have accumulated engraved epigrams and other, sometimes quite curious inscriptions.
+The sounds came from vibrations on the broken surfaces.
+They happened when the cold night quickly gave way to the sun’s first warmth.
+Over the centuries, the colossus’s legs have gained engraved epigrams and other, sometimes curious, inscriptions.